Petkov-Petko/Petkov-Petko/README.md

 *Feel free to reach out to me!*
 ## What I'm Working On

-Currently honing my React skills and exploring the possibilities of TypeScript and server-side technologies.
+Currently learning TypeScript and soon will enroll in NodeJS Complete Guide course.

 # 💻 Languages and Tools: